ebuckler/handbook/docs/02-tools-for-work/overview.md

 This will be the main address you use to more formally communicate with our partners on projects.

 ### Setting up your email signature
 [Please use this email template](https://docs.google.com/document/d/1RaK-lQacImYNa-fyfDrY5iIvU5X7gSm1bq0ilfa1tBI/edit?usp=sharing).
-If you have any questions, Slack Sofia.
+If you have any questions, Slack HR or Ops.

 ## Slack
 Our central slack workspace is govbloomdigital.slack.com which you can [access by signing up for Slack](https://join.slack.com/t/govbloomdigital/signup).
 For an introduction to using Slack, [check out Slack's guide to getting started](https://slack.com/help/articles/218080037-Getting-started-for-new-members).